manekinekko/angular-search-experience/README.md

 ## Cloning the source files

 In order to download (clone) this project on your machine, you need to have `git` installed.
-Read more on [how to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
+Read more on [how to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.

-Once installed, open up a terminal and clone this repository using the following command:
+Once installed, open up a terminal shell and clone this repository using the following command:

 ```
 > git clone https://github.com/manekinekko/angular-search-experience.git
+> cd angular-search-experience
 ```

 ## Installing the dependencies